jaymcor/jaymcor.github.io/notes/mastodon_trivia.md

 ### Any phone

 There's a PWA, so you get an experience similar to the browser one.
-Pretty good, worth installing.
+It's pretty good on mobile devices, definitely worth installing.
+You can have it installed simultaneously with whatever other app.

+Just use your phone's web browser to open your server's home page (in my case https://mas.to/home) like you would on the desktop, then tell it to install the PWA on the phone, which will provide yet another "app" icon for accessing Mastodon on your phone.

 ### Android

-There are a bunch, here's what I've tried:
+There are a bunch of options, here's what I've tried:

 * The Official Mastadon App
 * Tusky